BreastCheck

 Routine breast/chest cancer screening is every 2 years for most people.

-Recommendation: Routine screening mammograms at a BreastCheck site (no doctor's referral required) or a diagnostic imaging site (doctor's referral required).
+Recommendation: Routine screening mammograms may be considered every 2 years at BreastCheck (no doctor's referral required) or a diagnostic imaging site (doctor's referral required).

-Recommendation: Routine screening mammograms at a diagnostic imaging site (doctor's referral required).
+Recommendation: Routine screening mammograms may be considered every 2 years at a diagnostic imaging site (doctor's referral required).

 Recommendation: Routine screening mammograms are not recommended.